nandolawson/keyforge95/README.md

 This library is a cross-platform generator and validator for Windows 95 keys written in Rust.
 As it turned out, however, it supposedly works for all Microsoft products that require a 10-digit product key in the following format: _`XXX-XXXXXXX`_.
 In addition to these, Windows 95 OEM keys (_`XXXXX-OEM-XXXXXXX-XXXXX`_) can also be generated and validated.
 Keyforge95 can not only be easily added to any Rust project via Cargo, but can also be compiled into WebAssembly for JavaScript/TypeScript using wasm-pack or obtained via npm.

-It is only sporadically developed as it is solely a learning project for me and does not have particularly significant practical use.
+This project is primarily a learning experience for me, and it's unlikely to see many updates moving forward.
+However, this project should fulfill all the benefits that are expected.

 > ⚠️ **Note**: keyforge95 and I are in no way associated with Microsoft or their products.
 Only [publicly available information](https://en.wikipedia.org/wiki/Product_key#Examples) from the internet has been used to create this project.
 It neither bypasses effective copy measures nor constitutes a "crack."
 The purpose of this repository, from my perspective, is solely to gain experience in programming and enhance my skills and knowledge.